MohammedShetaya/AR_Video_Streaming/README.md

 &nbsp;

 ### [RenderStreaming](https://docs.unity3d.com/Packages/com.unity.renderstreaming@3.1/manual/index.html)
 Unity Render streaming is based on the WebRTC protocol.
+It provides a high level implementation for the sinaling, sending, and receiving process.
 It allows streaming real-time data on a peer to peer connection using WebRTC.
-This package also allows sending input data from the browser to Unity.
-It supports Windows and Android applications.
+This package also allows sending input data from the browser to Unity by maping the browser Events to Unity Actions.
+With this package, it is possible to build streaming applications in Unity for both Windows and Andriod.

 &nbsp;
 &nbsp;

 >## AR Camera Streaming

-Render Streaming is used to stream the camera to arCamer to the browser.
-In order to do this the following scripts were used:
+In order to stream the Unity camera.
+The following components must be added to the scene:
+1. ARSession Origin: This is an origin to the scene when the player start the application.
+It is responisble for managing all the Trackables that will be added on the run e.g. 3D cubes.
+2. AR Session: Controls the lifecycle and configuration options for an AR session

+The following scripts are added to the arCamera component which is a subComponent of the ARSession origin component:
-#### `RenderStreaming`:
+#### Rendertreaming:
 This is the base class for the Unity render streaming package.
-It is responsible for connecting to the browser.
+It is responsible for connecting to the signaling server and streaming the provided real-time data.
 It supports two types of Signaling (HTTP/WebSocket).
-In this project the Websocket signaling were used.
+In this project the Websocket signaling were used as dicussed in the WebRTC part above.
+This script is expecting inputs of type `SignalingHandlerBase` which is a parent class for the `BroadCast` class used in this project.

-#### `Broadcast`:
+#### Broadcast:
-This script is responsible for handling the singlaing messages.
+This script is responsible for handling the singlaing messages (offer, answer, ice-candidate) and Sending the input streams to be used in `RenderStreaming` script.
+This class is expecting inputs of type `StreamSenderBase` which is the parent class for the ARCameraSender used in this project.

-#### `ARCameraSender`:
+#### ARCameraSender:
 This script extends from Unity.RenderStreaming.VideoStreamSender class.
-It is responsible for sending the video stream as a `RenderTexture`.
-This script should be attached to the arCamera object.
+It is responsible for sending the video stream as a RenderTexture.
+This script changes the TargetTexture of the camera to be a RenderTexture instead of rendering to the screen.
+It should be attached to the arCamera object.

-#### `CameraTextureMixer`:
+#### CameraTextureMixer :
-This script is responsible for creating a copy from the Rendered image from the camera and print this image to a `RenderTexture` which will be used in the `ARCameraSender` script.This script should be attached to the arCamera object.
+This script is responsible for creating a copy from the Rendered image from the camera and print this image to a `RenderTexture` which will be used in the ARCameraSender script.
+This script should be attached to the arCamera object and should be used only if no other arCamera is used for screen rendering.

-#### `WSClient`
+#### WSClient (not used)
-This script is sample script that holds all the logic for sending and receiving a messages between the Unity client and the Web Server.
+This script is sample script that holds all the logic for sending and receiving a messages between the Unity client and the Web Server and it was used in the project early stages only.

 &nbsp;
 &nbsp;